 Research and Standards Committee

 WA YPF is holding its annual combined APGA/YPF Quiz Night on 17 July.
-This will be a great opportunity for our young and our experienced members to join forces and test their knowledge.
+This will be a great opportunity for both our young and our experienced members to join forces and test their knowledge.
 Thank you to major sponsors Momentum Engineering and Rosen.
 Register here: https://www.apga.org.au/events/wa-ypfapga-quiz-night

 Safer Together, a not-for-profit organisation of operating companies and contract partner companies which aim to create the leadership and collaboration needed to build a strong and consistent safety culture in the oil and gas industry, publish safety alerts here.
 Many of these are available to non-members.

 brings together chemical engineers from Australia, New Zealand and other countries to share insights and innovations.
 It will be held in Sydney from 29 September – 2 October.
-The call for papers is now open and the conference theme will be Engineering Megatrends and the Elements.
-Find out more.
+Find out more: https://www.chemeca2019.org/

 The International Gas Union Research Conference is to be held on 24-26 February 2020 in Muscat, Oman.
 One of the main discussion topics is gas pipelines and distribution.
 The call for abstracts is now open.
 See https://www.igrc2020.com/page/submitabstract